 The seven brothers walk, talk, and look alike, but each has his own special power.
 When the third brother runs afoul of the emperor and is sentenced to be beheaded, the fourth brother, who has bones of iron, takes his place.
 The emperor then tries drowning and burning but each time a different brother foils his scheme.
 Mahy retells this traditional Chinese tale in graceful, witty prose.

-Books for Grade School Readers
+Books About China for Grade School Readers

 Sam and the Lucky Monkey by Karen Chinn

 Sam can hardly wait to go shopping with his mom.
 It’s Chinese New Year’s day and his grandparents have given him the traditional gift of lucky money.
 This year Sam is finally old enough to spend it any way he chooses.
 Best of all, he gets to spend his lucky money in his favorite place — Chinatown!

 Welcome to China (DK Readers) by Caryn Jenner

 Welcome to China takes readers on a whirlwind tour of the world’s biggest country, taking a look at its people, its landscape, its culture, and how all of these are changing with the times.

 Day of the Dragon-King (Magic Tree House #14) by Mary Pope Osborne

 In this book, the Magic Tree House transports Jack and Annie to ancient China.
 There, a powerful emperor called the Dragon King has ordered that all books be burned.
 Will Jack and Annie be able to save at least one book?
 Or will they be captured by the emperor’s soldiers?